umarsheikh13/windbreakercss/README.md

 ...
 ```

-To make things easier we've added another way to setup your configuration and create classes, see example below:
+To make things easier we've added another way to setup your configuration and create classes.
+Create a configuration variable with the `separator`, `breakpoints` and `utilities` then pass this to the `windbreakercss` mixin.
+See example below:

 ```scss
 $config: (